A deadly tick-borne epidemic is raging. Dogs are key to ending it.

 Health officials in the United States have had some success limiting transmission from brown dogs ticks.

-The 2003 death of a 14-month-old boy on the San Carlos Apache tribal reservation in southeastern Arizona caught health officials off guard.
+The 2003 death of a 14-month-old boy on a tribal reservation in southeastern Arizona caught health officials off guard.
 The case was the first time the brown dog tick was found to transmit Rocky Mountain spotted fever in the United States.
 The other tick species that transmit the disease are typically isolated in wooded areas, where they are less likely to come into contact with humans.

 Sixteen people — nearly all of them children — fell ill with the disease on that reservation and an adjacent one between 2002 and 2004, according to CDC and Indian Health Service investigators.

-Note: A previous version of this article incorrectly said that the 2003 death of a 14-month-old boy from Rocky Mountain spotted fever occurred on the San Carlos Apache tribal reservation.
-The boy died on a different reservation in southeastern Arizona.
-The article has been corrected.